- Find a Trail

 Board of Directors

 Executive Director, Carrie Banks, MS, (919) 428-7119* Carrie Banks became the first Executive Director of North Carolina Rail-Trails in July 2010.
 She received her Master’s of Science from North Carolina State University in Parks, Recreation and Tourism Management in 2010.
 She was awarded the NC Tourism Education Foundation’s 2008 Tourism Student of the Year award at the North Carolina Governor’s Conference on Tourism.
 Carrie also holds a B.A. in Environmental Studies, with honors, from UNC-Chapel Hill.
 Between 2002 and 2007, Carrie was the conservation coordinator for the North Carolina Chapter of The Nature Conservancy, where she worked with the protection staff acquiring thousands of acres of land for conservation.
 As a ninth-generation native of Ashe County, Carrie has a strong personal interest in seeing the natural areas of our state preserved in ways that will have the most long-term benefit for everyone.
 She believes that directing the activities of North Carolina Rail-Trails is a wonderful mix of environmental protection along with creation of recreation opportunities and tourism growth across North Carolina.
-Carrie lives in Carrboro with her husband, Matt, and their dogs, Wasatch and Kit.
+Carrie lives in Carrboro with her husband, Matt, their son Johnny, and their dogs, Wasatch and Kit.
 Carrie's term ends 12-31-13.

 Chair, John Morck, AICP, (919) 362-9822 John Morck was elected Chairman of NCRT in October of 2008.
 John has been a member of the board of North Carolina Rail-Trails since the mid 1990's.
 He has previously served as secretary of the board.
 John is presently a Chief Planner with the NC Division of Community Assistance (DCA).
 John first joined DCA as a Community Development Planner in 1993.
 After departing for three years to serve in local government, he returned to DCA in 2000 where he has been Senior Planner and now Chief Planner.
 John graduated from Ripon College in Wisconsin with a B.A. in Economics and the University of Wisconsin-Milwaukee with a Masters in Urban Planning.
 John's areas of specialty include land use planning, meeting facilitation, growth management, and historic preservation and recreation trails.
 In addition to NCRT he serves on the board of the North Carolina Chapter, American Planning Association as VP for Professional Development.
 He is also a volunteer locomotive engineer for the New Hope Valley Railway.
 John's term ends 12-31-13.